 Expert Baking Tips

-- Toss blueberries in flour.
-When using frozen blueberries, be sure to toss them in flour before adding to the batter.
-This simple step prevents the blueberries from sinking to the bottom and releasing excess juice.
+- Toss the blueberries in flour.
+Coating the blueberries in flour before adding them to the batter prevents them from sinking to the bottom of the muffins!

 - Don't overmix.
 Be careful not to overmix the muffin batter as it can result in tough and chewy muffins.
-To achieve light and fluffy muffins, gently mix the wet and dry ingredients until no dry streaks of flour remain.
+For light and fluffy muffins, gently mix the wet and dry ingredients until no dry streaks of flour remain.

 - Don't overfill.
-When filling the muffin liners, only fill them about ¾ full.
+When filling the muffin liners, only fill them about ยพ full.
 Overfilling can cause the batter to overflow in the oven, making a big mess.

-To keep your mini blueberry muffins fresh, store them in an airtight container on the kitchen counter for 3-4 days.
-I stored mine with a paper towel at the bottom of the container to soak up any excess moisture that could cause the muffins to get soggy.
+Store the mini muffins in an airtight container at room temperature for 3-4 days.
+I store mine with a paper towel at the bottom of the container to soak up any excess moisture that can make the muffins soggy.

-Avoid putting them in the refrigerator, as the dry environment can make them go stale.
+Don't store them in the refrigerator because the dry environment can make them stale.

 Frequently Asked Questions